 Strengthening Comprehension & Meaningful Interaction with Text

-Inspired by the well-known kids game, the Telephone instructional strategy lets students work collaboratively to practice and internalize comprehension gleaned from reading or viewing content.
-Students work with a partner to practice speaking and listening skills while synthesizing key ideas and details presented in a DE resource.
+- Inspired by the well-known kids’ game, the Telephone instructional strategy lets students work collaboratively to practice speaking and listening skills while synthesizing key ideas and details presented in a DE resource.

 Build & Develop Vocabulary

-Use this instructional strategy to build a foundational understanding of new terms and how they connect to each other and the central concept you’re teaching.
+- Use the Concept Circles instructional strategy to build a foundational understanding of new terms and how they connect to each other and the central concept you’re teaching.
 Select a video, audio clip, or reading passage and have students use the Concept Circle graphic organizer to then visualize and analyze the relationship between vocabulary words within the content.

-Have students consider vocabulary within the context of a video to encourage better understanding.
+- With Vocabulary Stepping Stones, have students consider vocabulary within the context of a video to encourage better understanding of each term’s definition.
 Introduce vocabulary words before students watch a video, then have them listen for the terms and sequence them according to when they are mentioned.
-Lastly, prompt students to discuss the topics from the video, incorporating the vocabulary words and how they were used in context.
+Lastly, prompt students to discuss the video topics, incorporating the vocabulary words and how they were used in context.